 Social media has been around for a while and isn’t going anywhere.
 In fact, 85% of businesses use social media primarily for brand awareness.

 If you belong to any of these two categories, you’re missing out on a lot.
 Read on to see why you should use social media to grow your brand.
 That’s not all.
-We will also show you 31 practical ways to get ahead in business by promoting your brand on social media.
+We will also show you 31 practical ways to get ahead in business by promoting your brand on social media marketing.

 If you’re already using social media, you’ll also learn how to increase user engagement on whichever social media platform you choose.